taskcluster/taskcluster-media/README.md

 ## Assets

-This repository contains permalinkable Taskcluster assets:
+This repository contains permalinkable Taskcluster assets (all also available via http if necessary):

- * //media.taskcluster.net/logo/logo.png -- large logo (size may change)
+ * https://media.taskcluster.net/logo/logo.png -- large logo (size may change)

-These assets are sync'd to an S3 bucket and served by Cloudfront; use `sync.sh` to (manually) update that data.
+These assets are uploaded to an S3 bucket and served by Cloudfront.

+### Updating

+Use `sync.sh` to (manually) update the media data.

 ## Sources